forestryio/forestry.io/hugo/content/blog/search-with-algolia-in-jekyll.md

 This is important, because Algolia's plans are based on _operations_ on your index, and _searches_ on the index, and this plugin ensures you use the _smallest amount of operations possible!_

 {{% /tip %}}

-To get started, make sure you have Node installed.
-If you don't, you can do so by [downloading an installer for your operating system](https://nodejs.org/en/download/).

 ### Create Your Index